Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 [extension to Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=Stekeblad.optianalyzers) for use with all your projects and as a
 [NuGet package](https://nuget.optimizely.com/package/?id=Stekeblad.Optimizely.Analyzers)
-to bring the analyzer to everyone working on a project.
+to bring the analyzer to your CI/CD pipeline as well as everyone working on a project.

 The nuget options is the recommended one.
 Installing analyzers as an extension comes with some limitations causing some analyzers not to work,